EEG-based Emotional Video Classification via Learning Connectivity Structure: Experiments

-We use the DEAP dataset \cite{koelstra2011deap}, which is one of the largest databases regarding human affective mental states.
-It contains 32-channel EEG recordings collected from 32 subjects during watching 40 affective video stimuli and the corresponding emotional ratings (valence and arousal) by the subjects.
-We consider a video identification task where the model classifies the given set of EEG signals to one of the 40 video stimuli.
-Details of the data processing can be found in Appendix A.1.
+We use two EEG databases regarding human affective mental states: DEAP \cite{koelstra2011deap} and DREAMER \cite{katsigiannis2017dreamer}.
+The DEAP database is one of the largest databases for affective mental state analysis, containing 32-channel EEG recordings collected from 32 subjects during watching 40 affective video stimuli.
+The DREAMER database includes EEG data collected using a 14-channel portable low-cost EEG device from 23 subjects for 18 video stimuli.
+The signals are sampled at a rate of 128Hz for both databases.
+Since we consider the video identification task where the model classifies the given set of EEG signals to one of the video stimuli used for mental state recording, the number of classes is 40 (for DEAP) or 18 (for DREAMER).
+Figure \ref{fig:electrodes} shows the names and locations of the electrodes for the two databases.

-Our model\footnote{https://github.com/{TBA}} is implemented in PyTorch \cite{paszke2017automatic}, and is trained using the Adam optimizer \cite{kingma2014adam}.
-We repeat the experiment five times with different random seeds, and the average performance is reported.
-Details of the model structure and training parameters are given in Appendix A.2.